Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/New-AzureRmSqlDatabaseInstanceFailoverGroup.md

 ```

 ## DESCRIPTION
-Gets a specific Azure SQL Database Instance Failover Group or lists the Instance Failover Groups in a region under the user's subscription.
+Creates a new Azure SQL Database Instance Failover Group between the specified regions with the noted Managed Instance pair.

-Either region in the Instance Failover Group may be used to execute the command.
-The returned values will reflect the state of the Managed Instances in that region with respect to the Instance Failover Group.
+Two Azure SQL Database TDS endpoints are created at Name.SqlDatabaseDnsSuffix (for example, Name.database.windows.net) and Name.secondary.SqlDatabaseDnsSuffix.
+These endpoints may be used to connect to the primary and secondary regions of the Failover Group, respectively.
+If the primary region is affected by an outage, automatic failover of the endpoints and databases will be triggered as dictated by the Instance Failover Group's failover policy and grace period.

+During preview of the Instance Failover Groups feature, only values greater than or equal to 1 hour are supported for the '-GracePeriodWithDataLossHours' parameter.

 ## EXAMPLES

 ### Example 1
 ```
-PS C:\> $failoverGroups = Get-AzureRMSqlDatabaseInstanceFailoverGroup -ResourceGroupName rg -Location location
+C:\> $failoverGroup = New-AzureRmSqlDatabaseInstanceFailoverGroup -Name fgName -Location location -ResourceGroupName rg -PrimaryManagedInstanceName $managedInstance.Name -PartnerRegion $partnerRegion -PartnerManagedInstanceName $partnerManagedInstance.Name -FailoverPolicy Automatic -GracePeriodWithDataLossHours 1
 ```

-Lists all Failover Groups in the region
+This command creates a new Instance Failover Group with failover policy 'Automatic' for the Managed Instance pair.

 ### Example 2
 ```
-PS C:\> $failoverGroup = Get-AzureRMSqlDatabaseInstanceFailoverGroup -ResourceGroupName rg -Location location -Name fg
+C:\> $failoverGroup = New-AzureRmSqlDatabaseInstanceFailoverGroup -Name fgName -Location location -ResourceGroupName rg -PrimaryManagedInstanceName $managedInstance.Name -PartnerRegion $partnerRegion -PartnerManagedInstanceName $partnerManagedInstance.Name -FailoverPolicy Manual
 ```

-Get a specific Instance Failover Group.
+This command creates a new Instance Failover Group with failover policy 'Manual' for the Managed Instance pair.

 ## PARAMETERS